MisterSeajay/MisterSeajay/docs/_posts/2025-01-14 vscode-complete.md

 ---

-Now that I am able to [run LLMs on my local network](.\2025-01-06 local-llms.md), I wanted to try to use LMStudio (in server mode) for code completion in VSCode, similar to how GitHub Copilot works.
+Now that I am able to [run LLMs on my local network](.\2025-01-06 local-llms.md), I wanted to use LMStudio (in server mode) for code completion in VSCode, similar to how GitHub Copilot works.

 VSCode supports additional functionality via extensions that can be added to the IDE via **.vsix** files downloaded from the [VSCode Marketplace](https://marketplace.visualstudio.com/VSCode).